-Social Shares – People love landing on a page or blog post when there is a lot of social shares.
+Social Shares – People love landing on a page or blog post when there are a lot of social shares.
 It gives the impression of perceived value.
-I love using the Social Warfare plugin for this reason.
-It gives a count for each network and a total for all shares on a particular post or page.
-You can see the example below at Ms. Ileane’s blog on one of my posts that keeps on getting shared.

 Create Google alerts to see if there are other mentions on the web.
 (But Google Alerts do NOT show you social mentions.)
-It’s important today to stay on top of these things as one can’t be everywhere 24/7.
-Everywhere online has gotten much larger the past few years.
+It’s important today to stay on top of these things as you can’t be everywhere 24/7.

 You can’t share your social proof if you don’t know you have any.
 Remember it’s important to know what others are saying about you on social media and elsewhere.

-Read what others have to say about Social Proof.
+Read what others have to say.
 Please Retweet your favorites right from here below!

 People Will Make Purchases – Indeed they will also make purchases from you if you can prove that an item or service will make their lives better in some way.
 They may read a testimonial about you or your services or products.
 People want to know others are buying or using your products or services.

 Grow Your Audience More – Social proof will snowball once you begin to have traction with it.
 People love to engage with others who engage with them.
 No one wants to engage with someone who does not engage back.
-Be engaging everywhere and you will see the difference!
+Be engaging everywhere and you will experience the difference.